-We start with an open question and answer period for about 30 minutes with John Reed, owner of Computers Done Right, and Bruce Brunette, our President.
+We start with an open question and answer period for about 30 minutes with Scott Rhude, owner of Scott's Computers, and Bruce Brunette, our President.
 All questions are welcome, including those about smart devices such as smart phones, iPads, etc. We then have an invited speaker.
 As an added bonus, we now have free WiFi for our meetings.
 Also, here's a link to our facebook page.
 Please join and then make comments or suggestions.

 NOTE: Meetings are at the Indies House in Bay Indies.
 They have allowed us to use their large hall at NO charge.
 It's easy to find.
 Take Bay Indies Blvd north off of Venice Avenue East for 3 blocks.
 The Hall is on the north side of the pond.
 Click here for a map to 950 Freeport Street East.